-Emergency sun cream is kept in in the medical room at No 2 and No 69.
+Emergency sun cream is kept at school.
 This is standard hypoallergenic factor 50 sun cream, which can be used by staff when the weather suddenly changes or if children have not used their own.
-Parents are asked to let the school office know if they do not wish their child to be given this sun cream and, in this case, to give them their own, which needs to be named.
-On trip consent letters, parents are also asked whether they are happy for sun cream to be applied if necessary.
+Parents are asked to let the school office know if they do not wish their child to be given this sun cream and, in this case, to bring in their own, (which needs to be named).